lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 ~~~

 To ensure that the nonce request and response messages are associated with the subsequent
-request and response messages used to transmit the CSR, the same (D)TLS session SHOULD be used.
+request and response messages used to transmit the CSR, the EST server MUST use a
+session-maintenance mechanism that binds the nonce request and response messages to the
+subsequent request and response messages used to transmit the CSR.
+This can be achieved
+by using the same (D)TLS session or by using an HTTP state mechanism, such as cookies,
+when EST is transferred over HTTP.
+If the EST server cannot associate the CSR request
+with the prior nonce request and response messages, it MUST NOT treat the CSR as
+associated with the previously provided nonce.

 ## EST over Secure CoAP {#EST-coaps}